jefedcreator/fastapi/README.md

 - [Fast Api](https://fastapi.tiangolo.com/) FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

-- [SQLAlchemy](https://www.sqlalchemy.org/) libraries to handle the lightweight sqlite database.
+- [SQLAlchemy](https://www.sqlalchemy.org/) python libraries to handle the postgresql database.

 ### **Initialize and activate a virtualenv using:**